 A Handy Kit for Citywide Epidemic Prevention

-With the outbreak of the Wuhan pneumonia, everyone is on a high alert against the epidemic.
-The Consumer Council has specially put together a simple but effective guide, like how to choose a face mask?
+With the outbreak of the COVID-19, everyone is on a high alert against the epidemic.
+The Consumer Council has specially put together a simple but useful guide, like how to choose a face mask?
 How to clean the household with liquid bleach?
 Can white vinegar and air purifier really help?
 Does your travel insurance provide the necessary medical cover if you were infected while travelling?
 In wishing you a healthy New Year of the Rat, the Council has prepared a handy kit of 10 useful tips keep the virus at bay.

 1: How to choose face masks?

-Some of the face masks on the market are claimed to be in compliance with standards such as the American Society for Testing and Materials (ASTM) Standard F2100-11, European Standard EN14683 or Taiwan Standard CNS14774 as reference for consumers in their choice.
+Some of the face masks on the market claimed to be in compliance with standards such as the American Society for Testing and Materials (ASTM) Standard F2100-11, European Standard EN14683 or Taiwan Standard CNS14774 as reference for consumers in their choice.
 The Council has published in its monthly CHOICE 3 reports on: face masks (Issue 494)、hand wash (Issue 513)、 wet wipes and hand sanitizers (Issue 466) available for free download for your reference as well as posts on the CHOICE Facebook.

 2: What do you need to know about wearing face masks?

 Prior to wearing a face mask, wash your hands with liquid soap and water, or clean with alcohol-based hand sanitizers; the coloured side of a surgical mask should face outwards with the metallic/rubber strip uppermost.
 If a surgical mask does not have a colour, the side with folds facing downwards should face outwards.
 After removing a face mask, dispose it in a rubbish bin with cover as soon as possible, and wash your hands right away.
 Surgical masks are not designed to filter airborne particulate (PM2.5) pollutants, wearing a face mask will not shield you from air pollution.